D3SXX/Bluetooth-Mesh-Control/README.md

 #### Running the Application

-After setting up, run the following scripts in separate terminal windows:
+After setting up, run the following script(s):

 Start the client:

 ```ruby
 sh ./start_only_client.sh
 ```

+Either click three dot menu on the upper right side of navigation bar and start backend

-Start the server (in different terminal):
+Or run the script (in different terminal):

 ```ruby
 sh ./start_only_server.sh